 CHICAGO FAMILY IMMIGRATION LAWYERS IN ILLINOIS

-Our Chicago Family based immigration attorneys at Cipolla Law Group have over 30 years of combined experience to help families stay together in America.
+Our Chicago Family immigration lawyers at Cipolla Law Group have over 30 years of combined experience helping families stay together in America.
 We have excellent track order of assisting clients to file for permanent residency via family relationships such as parents, siblings, husbands and wives to live legally in the United States.
 Call (773) 687-0549 or contact us online for a consultation.

-Bringing a Family Member to the United States
+Bringing a Family Members to the United States

-If you are a U.S. citizen or permanent resident (green card holder), you are eligible to petition (or “sponsor”) a U.S. residency for your family member to the United States.
+If you are a U.S. citizen or permanent resident (green card holder), you are eligible to petition (or “sponsor”) for your family member to become a U.S. resident.
 The United States government has categorized family members of U.S. nationals based on their relationship with the U.S. nationals, age and marital status.
-Except for immediate relatives, each immigrant’s category represents different “preference” group.
+Except for immediate relatives such as spouses and parents, each immigrant’s category represents different “preference” group.
 Each preference group is given a fixed number of immigrant visas (green cards) that can be issued each year.
 In general, the higher the preference, the more available immigrant visas can be processed annually.
 In other words, the higher the preference group, the faster your family member can immigrate to the U.S.

 Therefore, it is important to find out what preference group your family member belongs to in order to understand whether of not they are eligible to be sponsored and how many number of immigrant visas are available to them each year.
 Based on all of these information, you will know approximately how long it takes to sponsor your family such as spouse, siblings, parents to the U.S.

 |Your Immigration Status||Family Member you want to Sponsor||Immigrant’s Category|

 |U.S. Citizen over 21||Brother and Sisters||4th Preference Relative|